Johnson City backs state funding for pharmacy school - NewsBreak

 Budget Committee cancels Carter County Commission meeting on pay hike for sheriff's officers

-ELIZABETHTON — Thursday’s Carter County Commission meeting was canceled after it became apparent there was no consensus on funding for a proposed raise for officers of the Carter County Sheriff’s Office.
-The special meeting of the commission was called last week, after its Budget Committee had unanimously...
+ELIZABETHTON — Tonight’s meeting of the Carter County Commission has been cancelled after it became apparent that there was no consensus on funding for a proposed raise for officers of the Carter County Sheriff’s Department.
+The special meeting of the county commission had been called last week,...

 Carter County Budget Committee continues debate on sheriff's office pay increase